UPDATED - August 2019

 SolarEdge Technologies is one of the world’s fastest growing solar inverter manufacturers and currently ranked as the third largest inverter manufacturer globally behind Chinese electronics giants Sungrow and Huawei.
 The company with headquarters based in Israel supplies a wide range of inverters for residential, commercial and small utility-scale solar installations, along with a range of optimisers and smart energy solutions.

 Founded in 2006 SolarEdge is rather unique among Inverter suppliers as they do not manufacture conventional string solar inverters but what the company refers to as ‘intelligent inverter systems’ using power optimisers to maximise power generation at the individual panel level.

-SolarEdge systems have long held a large market share in the US but only recently surged in popularity in Australia which has over 2 million rooftop solar installations.
-European sales have also grown rapidly as both customers and installers realise the benefits of individual panel level monitoring to help prevent and troubleshoot faults or performance issues.
-Despite the higher upfront cost many installers are pushing the advantages of optimised systems as they can also provide a greater level of flexibility in layouts in addition to slightly higher generation over the life of the system.
+SolarEdge systems have long held a large market share in the US but only recently has popularity started to surge in Australia.
+European sales have also grown rapidly as both customers and installers realise the benefits of individual panel level monitoring to help reduce the impact of shading and performance issues.
+Despite the higher upfront cost and added complexity, many installers are pushing the advantages of optimised systems due to the many advantages explained in detail below.